 Staff at the Information Desk can provide further information or advice about using the Library Catalogue and archival materials.
 Specialist archival staff are also available for consultation.

-Archival material can be requested from storage from the Information Desk, by telephone, or email.
-Material (or microfilm copies, if the original is fragile or valuable) will be sent to the Somerville Reading Room for patron use.
+Archival material can be requested from storage from the Information Desk or by telephone.
+Material (or facsimile copies, if the original is fragile or valuable) will be sent to the Somerville Reading Room for patron use.
 Copies of items may be made by staff provided any copyright or donor conditions are met; please see the Donor/Copyright Permission Checklist for requirements.

-Although predominantly paper-based, achival material includes any form of record keeping such as:
+Although predominantly paper-based, archival material includes any form of record keeping such as:

 Official government records are not held in the State Library, but are held by State Records of South Australia.